 Space Complexity

 Sequential Search uses only a few variables.
+Therefore, it requires constant memory.

-Space Complexity: O(1) (constant space)
+• Space Complexity: O(1)

 Advantages of Sequential Search

-• Very simple and easy to understand
+• Simple and easy to understand

-• Performs well on small datasets
+• Performs well for small datasets

 Disadvantages of Sequential Search

-• Very slow for large datasets
+• Becomes very slow for large datasets

-• Less efficient compared to Binary Search
+• Slower compared to Binary Search

-When is Sequential Search Used?
+When Is Sequential Search Used?

-• When the list is small
+• When the dataset is small

 • When the data is unsorted

-• When low memory usage is necessary
+• When low memory usage is required

 Some More: